mikkrohde/retro-go-pocketstation/README.md

 Retro-Go is a launcher and framework to run emulators on the ODROID-GO and compatible ESP32(-S2) devices.
 It comes with many emulators!

+This specific fork of [Ducalex/Retro-go](https://github.com/ducalex/retro-go) is for my own esp32 project, with some other wished functions.
+Everything except, Supported systems, BIOS, Known issues, Acknowlegdement and license may be subject to change.
+(Licenses and Acknowlegdements will change based on the currently used version of [Retro-go](https://github.com/ducalex/retro-go))

 ### Supported systems:
 - NES
 - Gameboy